kumahq/kuma-demo/kubernetes/README.md

 NEXT STEPS:

-You can now explore the Kuma GUI on port 5681!
+You can now explore the Kuma GUI on `http://localhost:5681/gui`!

 Finally, you can start using Kuma by apply traffic policies to any service running in your system: